• Skip to primary navigation

 Finally, both FreeTaxUSA and Cash App Taxes offer low priced or free tax filing options that work well for simple tax returns.

-TaxAct provides a good middle ground experience among the providers when it comes to cost, usability, and customer service, but you're typically probably better off with one of the other software packages.
+TaxAct provides a good middle ground experience among the providers when it comes to cost, usability, and customer service.

 The key, once again, is knowing your needs and budget and choosing your tax software accordingly.